-This Thursday (May 20) is International Human Resources Day, a time to celebrate hardworking HR professionals around the world.
-2021’s eye-catching theme is HR: Shaping the New Future.
+International Human Resources Day, a time to celebrate hardworking HR professionals around the world.
+2022’s eye-catching theme is HR: Shaping the New Future.

 It’s a fitting, if formidable, topic.
 The era of the hybrid workplace is upon us.
-A study conducted by the Boston Consulting Group found that 39% of US companies and over 40% of British, French and German businesses are anticipating that large percentages of their workforce will continue to work from home in the post-lockdown world.
+A study conducted by the Boston Consulting Group found that 39% of US companies and over 40% of British, French and German businesses are anticipating that large percentages of their workforce will continue to work from home.

 Optimising the opportunities

 Clearly, this has profound implications for HR.
-While the turmoil of the pandemic has been a taster of both the potential – and the Obstacles– of flexible-remote working, the hybrid model throws up multiple new challenges, including:
+While the turmoil of the pandemic has been a taster of both the potential – and the obstacles – of flexible and remote working, the hybrid model throws up multiple new challenges, including:

 - Balancing who works where.